 The London Diocese includes royal palaces and the Palace of Westminster, giving the Bishops strong links with both monarchs and politicians.
 The Bishops have played central roles in many important events in British history, from the divorce of King Henry VIII from Catherine of Aragon — resulting in the creation of the Church of England — to the abolition of the slave trade.

-Today the Bishop of London continues to play a role in state occasions such as royal weddings, serves as the Dean of the Chapel Royal and retains a seat in the House of Lords.
+Today the Bishop of London continues to play a role in state occasions such as royal weddings, serves as the Dean of the Chapels Royal and retains a seat in the House of Lords.